mumei/openapi-generator-dart/openapi-generator/README.md

 ## Overview

 This repository provides Dart/Flutter libraries for generating OpenAPI client SDKs directly from your OpenAPI specification.
 Inspired by [Openapi Generator Cli (npm)](https://www.npmjs.com/package/@openapitools/openapi-generator-cli), it enables seamless integration into Dart and Flutter projects.

+### 🚀 Flutter 3.32.0 Compatible

+This package has been updated to fully support **Flutter 3.32.0** and the latest Dart SDK with:
+- Updated `analyzer` package to ^7.4.0 for enhanced static analysis
+- Updated `source_gen` to ^3.0.0 for improved code generation
+- Full compatibility with the latest Element2 API changes
+- Enhanced build performance and reliability

 ### Libraries